- Dams control the flow of water in an area and be used to hold drinking water, provide water for irrigation, and generate hydroelectric power.

 - There are different types of dams that vary by function, including dry dams, diversionary dams, tailings dams, and weirs.

-- The tallest manmade dam on Earth is the Jinping-I Dam.
-It was designed to produce hydroelectricity and measures 305 meters or 1,001 feet tall and is in Sichuan, China.
+- The tallest artificial dam on Earth is the Jinping-I Dam in Sichuan, China.
+It was designed to produce hydroelectricity and measures 305 meters or 1,001 feet tall.

 Dams are incredibly important structures.
 They help control the flow of water in a given area and can be outfitted to generate hydroelectric power.
 Many of the largest rivers in the world have multiple dams along their length to help capture the immense power of moving water.
 Although many people know about the Hoover Dam, that’s a relatively small dam compared to others in existence.
 Today, we’re going to look at the largest dam in the world.
 Learn where it’s at, how large it is, and how it measures up to some of the most famous dams.